MeltingBot/quantumqitten/content/_index.en.md

 ---

 *Note: Quantum Qitten is not responsible for temporal paradoxes, alternative realities created, or quantum hairballs that may appear as a result of using our products.
-Please consult our [disclaimerdisclaimer) for more information.*
+Please consult our [disclaimer](disclaimer) for more information.*